 If you’re worried about being able to create quizzes from scratch, go with Interact for its pre-built templates.
 Just remember that it’s pricey for the email marketing features.

 If you want to embed quizzes and surveys on other websites/platforms, Interact is the only option here.
 It’s a SaaS app so it’s platform agnostic.
 You can use it with WordPress, but you’re not restricted to it.

 If you just want to create basic BuzzFeed style quizzes, you can try WordPress Viral Quiz because it has a pre-built BuzzFeed template.

-And finally, if you want a free quiz plugin, you should look at Quiz and Survey Master or Wp-Pro-Quiz.
+And finally, if you want a free quiz plugin, you should look at Quiz and Survey Master.
 You can also try the free version of Interact.
 It’s not any more limited than the other free plugins and, again, has those nifty pre-built templates.

 Now over to you all – have you tried implementing viral quizzes?
 I’d love to hear your results.
 It’s something I’ve been debating implementing on one of my niche sites.